grafolution-me/cpp-asteroids/README.md

 - Asteroid Disintegration: When a larger asteroid is hit, it breaks down into smaller pieces.
 - Game Over: The game ends when the spaceship collides with any other object.
 - Scoring: Points are awarded for each object destroyed and the score is displayed on screen.
-- Developers are encouraged to enhance the game with additional features and effects.
-The game uses the wxWidgets framework, making it possible to easily add images and sound effects.
-Developers can also modify the game logic, such as giving players multiple spaceships to use or allowing enemy saucers to fire back, making the game even more exciting.

 Impressions:
 ![image](https://github.com/checkfelix123/cpp-asteroids/assets/42866735/6bbad213-a57e-4b89-b509-1cb9b534a48b)